Seahawks awarded three compensatory picks for 2020 NFL draft

 One piece of the 2020 NFL draft puzzle was solved Tuesday as the league announced its compensatory picks.
 The Seahawks were granted an additional three, which are compensation for having an overall net loss of qualifying free agents in 2019.

-There is no official draft order yet from the NFL for all seven rounds — that should come soon.
+There is no official draft order yet from the NFL for all seven rounds but it is expected that the league could release it Wednesday.

-But by adding three comp picks, the Seahawks appear to now have nine total picks in the draft, which is April 23-25 in Las Vegas.
-Seattle has one pick in the first round (27), two in the second (59 and 64), as well as now one in the third, two in the fourth, one in the fifth and two in the sixth.
-But the NFL has yet to officially confirm those numbers.
+Seattle has one pick in the first round (27th), two in the second (59th and 64th), as well as now one in the third at 101.
+Other picks, including the comp picks announced Tuesday, are expected at 133, 144, 162 and 214, according to OvertheCap.com.

 The NFL listed the qualifying free agents Seattle lost: safety Earl Thomas, cornerback Justin Coleman, quarterback Brett Hundley, offensive lineman J.R.
 Sweezy and defensive lineman Shamar Stephen.